Stochastic Series Expansion Quantum Monte Carlo for Rydberg Arrays: SSE Implementation for Rydberg atoms

-The line cluster update is a local-in-space and non-local-in-imaginary-time cluster inspired by Ref.~\cite{nakamura_efficient_2008}.
-Like the multibranch clusters, the line clusters also terminate on site vertices.
+The line cluster update is a local-in-space and non-local-in-imaginary-time cluster inspired by Ref.~\cite{nakamura_efficient_2008} (similar updates have also been proposed in Refs.~\cite{biswas2018efficient,Dupont_2021}).
+Like the multibranch clusters, the line clusters also terminate on site vertices and are thus deterministically constructed.
 However, if an $\hat{H}_{1,b}$ vertex is encountered, only the adjacent leg in imaginary time is added to the cluster and it continues to propagate in the imaginary time direction until reaching site operators.
 This cluster is flipped with the same probability in Eq.~\eqref{eq:flipping_prob}.
-For instance, the orange line cluster in Fig.~\ref{fig:sse_0T_example} has a weight $\mathcal{W} = W_{3,4}^{(4)} \times \matrixelement{0}{\hat{H}_{1,a}}{0}$.
-When flipped, it has a weight $\mathcal{W}^\prime = W_{3,4}^{(3)} \times \matrixelement{0}{\hat{H}_{-1,a}}{1}$.
+For instance, the orange line cluster in Fig.~\ref{fig:sse_0T_example} has a weight $\mathcal{W} \propto W_{3,4}^{(4)} \times \matrixelement{1}{\hat{H}_{1,a}}{1}$.
+When flipped, it has a weight $\mathcal{W}^\prime \propto W_{3,4}^{(3)} \times \matrixelement{0}{\hat{H}_{-1,a}}{1}$.